MyEBikeLaw

 +

-New Jersey is the first state to require insurance for e-bikes, and Hawaii is the second state with real e-bike requirements — HB 2021 (a $30 registration for every e-bike) becomes law by July 15, 2026 and has its own checker at the top of this page.
+New Jersey is the first state to require insurance for e-bikes, and Hawaii is the second state with real e-bike requirements — HB 2021 (a $30 registration for every e-bike) took effect July 15, 2026 (Act 259) and has its own checker at the top of this page.
 Elsewhere, there's a wave of related activity:

 • California — AB 1942 would have required DMV registration and license plates for Class 2 and Class 3 e-bikes, but it stalled: held in committee on the Appropriations suspense file (May 14, 2026).